Reverse Engineering Human Preferences with Reinforcement Learning: Related Work

-\paragraph{Adversarial attacks.} \cite{ye2024justiceprejudicequantifyingbiases} show that the biases of judge-LLMs can be manipulated to artificially boost their evaluation scores.
+\paragraph{Biases.} Judge-LLMs are not unbiased evaluators. \cite{liu-etal-2024-llms-narcissistic} and \cite{panickssery2024llmevaluatorsrecognizefavor} observe that judge-LLMs prefer their own generations to those of other models in the large majority of cases. \cite{wang-etal-2024-large-language-models-fair} further show that when asked to choose the best among multiple responses, GPT models favour the first candidate displayed, regardless of its quality.
+Additionally, \cite{chen-etal-2024-humans} find that LLMs tasked with scoring other models prefer visually appealing generations regardless of content, and generations that are attributed, even falsely, to authority figures.
+Similarly, \cite{ye2024justiceprejudicequantifyingbiases} conclude that LLM judgment is vulnerable to spurious attributions (`authority bias').
+They additionally observe that judge-LLMs tend to prefer longer responses (`verbosity bias'), responses falsely identified as majority beliefs (`bandwagon-effect bias'), and responses presented as the result of a refinement process (`refinement-aware bias').~\paragraph{Adversarial attacks.} \cite{ye2024justiceprejudicequantifyingbiases} show that the biases of judge-LLMs can be manipulated to artificially boost their evaluation scores.
 They append specific text sequences to candidate responses: a false book citation to exploit authority bias, a sentence stating that most people favour that response to exploit bandwagon-effect bias, or a piece of text suggesting the response has been through a refinement process, to leverage refinement-aware bias.
 In each case, they find that the resulting responses are evaluated more favourably by all or some of the judge-LLMs.
 They also show that evaluation is affected when the length of a response is increased, without any improvement in its quality. \cite{raina-etal-2024-llm} take this type of adversarial attack further, tuning a universal text sequence that, when appended to a pre-generated response, increases its evaluation score.
-This sequence is found by searching sequentially through the vocabulary, choosing and adding each time the word that maximises the average reward of the judge on the training set.
-Their method is successful at inflating LLM judgement on Topical-Chat \cite{gopalakrishnan2019topical} and SummEval \cite{fabbri-etal-2021-summeval}, and they show the attack transfers to new judge-LLMs that were not used in the search process.
+This sequence is found by searching sequentially through the vocabulary, iteratively selecting the word that maximises the average reward from the judge on the training set.
+Their method is successful at inflating LLM judgement on Topical-Chat \cite{gopalakrishnan2019topical} and SummEval \cite{fabbri-etal-2021-summeval}, and they show the attack transfers to previously unseen judge-LLMs not included in the search process.
 Rather than tuning a universal phrase, \cite{DBLP:journals/corr/abs-2403-17710} train a sample-specific text sequence to be selected more often by a judge in pairwise comparison.
-Similarly to \cite{raina-etal-2024-llm}, they append the tuned sequence to a pre-generated LLM response.
+Similar to \cite{raina-etal-2024-llm}, they append the tuned sequence to a pre-generated LLM response.
 Finally, \cite{zheng2025cheating} experiment with replacing responses with fixed instructions that invalidate the original LLM-as-a-judge prompt.
 Note that \cite{raina-etal-2024-llm}, \cite{DBLP:journals/corr/abs-2403-17710} and \cite{zheng2025cheating} all observe that their attack can in large part be detected by measuring the perplexity of the responses.
 As the attack intervenes directly on the response and alters it, attacked responses tend to display higher PPL.